 Research performed by Delinea confirms that having strategies for mitigating ransomware threats and an incident response plan that is incident-ready must be a top priority for every organization.
 In fact, Delinea’s latest State of Ransomware Survey & Report reveals two out of three companies surveyed were victims of a cyberattack in the last 12 months—and more than 80% felt they had no choice but to pay the ransom demands.

-Such numbers are shocking and a huge warning to the rest of us that ransomware is here to stay until we become resilient resulting in fewer ransomware payments.
+Such numbers are shocking and a massive warning to the rest of us that ransomware is here to stay until we become resilient, resulting in fewer ransomware payments.
 We must recognize a ransomware attack is not a matter of “if” but “when.”
 How we are prepared to respond to the challenge has far-reaching consequences.

 What are the risks that come with ransomware attacks?

 The message to attackers is clear.
 Restoring a victim’s information is good for business since many companies feel they have no choice but to pay up; they also expect to get their information back, and attackers are obliging.
 It’s a self-reinforcing vicious cycle that feeds on every successful attack.
 Recent major incidents highlighted that the success of the decryption process was poor, indicating that even if you do pay the ransom, it could take a long time before your business is back online.
 It is very likely that the ransomware gangs are going to improve this in future variants.